 Mark O’Neill, Media and Strategic Communications Director

-(Hershey) – Kaleb Long of Lancaster County has been named Pennsylvania Farm Bureau’s (PFB) winner of the 2017 Young Farmer and Rancher Discussion Meet at PFB’s 67th Annual Meeting in Hershey.
+(Hershey) – Washington County Farm Bureau member Morgan Livingston has been selected Pennsylvania Farm Bureau’s (PFB) 2019 Young Ag Professionals (YAP) Discussion Meet winner during PFB’s 69th Annual Meeting in Hershey.

 The discussion meet contestants were put in situations where they had to analyze agricultural problems and decide on solutions that best meet their needs.
-The discussion meet is designed to help members build communications skills, develop an understanding of important agricultural issues and explore how groups can pool resources to reach a consensus and solve problems.
+The discussion meet is designed to help young agriculture professionals build communications skills, develop an understanding of important agricultural issues and explore how groups can pool resources to reach a consensus and solve problems.

-“The discussion meet provides an opportunity for our young farmers to formulate ideas that could help solve problems facing agriculture.
-It’s also critical for the future of agriculture to have young farmers informed about key issues and willing to speak out about them to the public and policymakers,” said PFB President Rick Ebert.
-“Congratulations to Kaleb for demonstrating his overall knowledge of agriculture and his strong communications skills in winning the discussion meet.”
+“The discussion meet provides an opportunity for our young farmers and agriculture professionals to formulate ideas that could help resolve problems facing the industry.
+It’s also critical for the people representing agriculture’s future to understand key issues and be willing to speak out about them to the public and policymakers,” said PFB President Rick Ebert.
+“Congratulations to Morgan for demonstrating an overall knowledge of agriculture and strong communications skills in winning the discussion meet.”

-Long receives a number of prizes, including an expense paid trip to PFB’s 2018 State YF&R Leadership Conference and a trip to the American Farm Bureau Federation’s Annual Meeting in Nashville in January, where he will represent Pennsylvania Farm Bureau in AFBF’s national discussion meet competition.
+Livingston receives a number of prizes, including an expense paid trip to the American Farm Bureau Federation’s Annual Meeting in Austin, Texas, where she will represent Pennsylvania Farm Bureau in AFBF’s national discussion meet competition.